Global Media & Entertainment: Capital

 The Capital network consists of eleven contemporary hit stations which currently broadcast in numerous areas of England, Wales and central Scotland, alongside a digital UK-wide version.
 On 3 January 2011, Capital London, The Hit Music Network and the Galaxy network became part of the nine-station Capital radio network; two former Heart stations became Capital in May 2014.
 Local news hours were extended as part of the agreement to increase programme-sharing, and advertising remains locally sold.
 Programming outside local hours originates from Capital's network studios in Leicester Square, London.
-Unlike its competitor BBC Radio 1, Capital only plays pop music and dance music and does not play rock music, alternative music or classic hits.
+Unlike its competitor BBC Radio 1, Capital only plays dance-pop music (which they shorten for timings unlike their sister station Capital Dance) and doesn't usually play any rock or alternative music (which they usually play pop rock songs).

+Capital runs two major multi-artist events each year, Capital's Summertime Ball and Capital's Jingle Bell Ball.

 Capital Dance

 Capital Dance is a national digital radio station operated as a spin-off from the main Capital station.
-The station broadcasts from studios at Leicester Square in London alongside its sister stations Capital and Capital Xtra.
+The station broadcasts from studios at Leicester Square in London alongside its sister stations Capital and Capital XTRA.
 The station predominantly plays contemporary electronic dance music.

-Capital Xtra
+Capital XTRA

 An urban music station based in London, originally named Choice FM.
 Until Summer 2010 it was sold as part of the Galaxy network for marketing purposes only, but retained its own separate branding and programming.
 From then on, with Galaxy ultimately absorbed into Capital, Choice was a separate station within Global's line-up.
 On 7 October 2013 Choice FM was rebranded as Capital XTRA and made available nationally via DAB radio.

 Capital Xtra Reloaded

-Capital Xtra Reloaded broadcasts from Birmingham and is available on DAB+ in London and online via Global Player.
-Its output consists primarily of hip-hop, dance, garage, R&B and grime classics from the 1990s and 2000s.
+Capital Xtra Reloaded broadcasts from Birmingham and is available on DAB+ on Sound Digital and online via Global Player.
+Its output consists primarily of hip-hop, dance, garage, R&B and grime classics from the 1990s, 2000s and 2010s.